eserlxl/nextVersion/doc/CI_CD_GUIDE.md

 These workflows ensure the project performs well and is compatible across different environments.

 #### 8. Performance Benchmark (`performance-benchmark.yml`)
--   **Purpose**: Measures and tracks the performance of `vglog-filter` to verify optimizations and prevent performance regressions.
+-   **Purpose**: Measures and tracks the performance of `next-version` to verify optimizations and prevent performance regressions.
 -   **Triggers**: Pushes to `main`, pull requests, or a daily schedule.
 -   **Key Features**:
     -   Runs automated performance benchmarks against various log sizes and patterns.